Colfe's School: Current organisation

-The School admits pupils at the age of 3 into the Nursery, from which they progress to the Junior School aged 4.
+The school admits pupils at the age of 3 into the Nursery, from which they progress to the Junior School aged 4.
 From here pupils make the transition to the Senior school at the age of 11.

-Senior School (Ages 1118)
+Senior School (ages 1118)

-The Senior School is based at the top of the main school site.
+The Senior School is at the top of the main school site.
 An all-weather playing field (funded in part by donations from parents and former pupils) was opened in 2006.
-The school also has a Performing arts centre, a Sports Complex complete with a 25 m swimming pool, 2 gyms and a Sports Hall, IT and Music facilities and over 30 acre of playing fields.
-Many of the facilities are shared with the Junior School.
-Opened in September 2015 the new Stuart building now houses the Maths and RP departments and the sixth form area.
-There is a café and a sixth form common room.
+The school has a performing arts centre, a sports complex complete with a 25m swimming pool, two gyms and a sports hall, IT and music facilities and over 30 acre of playing fields.
+Many of the facilities are shared with the junior school.
+There are 6 buildings in the Senior School: the Main Teaching Block and the Stewart Building create the central "ring", with the Modern Languages Building (Meridian Building), Beardwood Theatre (Art / Music block) and the Laurel Building (L Block).
+The Russell Building, named after Colfe's previous headmaster, Richard Russell, is now open as of September 2025 and now houses Computer Science, Geography and Learning Support.

-There is a House system at Colfe's.
-The Houses are named after four long serving Headmasters; Beardwood, Bramley, Norton and Prendergast.
-Throughout the school year each pupil takes part in a full and varied programme of activities outside the main curriculum, in which the pupils participate in healthy competition by age groups to help his or her house win at the end of the year.
-From September 2012, Colfe's has also introduced tutoring in Houses.
-Pupils are in mixed age tutor groups with other students from the same House.
-A team of House tutors is led by a Head of House who has oversight of pastoral and academic progress of the students in their House.

-Junior School (Ages 311)
+Junior School (ages 311)

-The Junior School is located at the bottom of the school site, in two self-contained buildings.
-One of the buildings is for EYFS and KS1 and the other for KS2.
-The Junior School has the same high standards as the Senior School and also shares many of the facilities including the sports complex, the fields and the Performing Arts Centre.